mschwartz/assembly-tutorial/README.md

 ## x64/AMD64 Registers

 For all intents and purposes, the Intel and AMD processors have the same registers until you get into exotic features (like hardware video decoding).
+I use the term x64 and AMD64 interchangable throughout this tutorial.

 ### General Purpose Registers